If you’re new to keeping tarantulas, knowing how to heat your tarantula tank to the perfect temperature for your spider can seem daunting.

 A good rule of thumb is to use the smallest heat pad for a 5-gallon tank as you won’t need to heat a large area.

 After doing your homework on the heat pad that you want to use — go ahead and read the five and one-star reviews — you should also invest in a thermometer and thermostat.
+Let us help with your homework!
+Check out this article to know the pros and cons of using a heating pad.

 Note that, even if you use the smallest heat pad, you will still need to get the thermometer and thermostat.